 - (a) The board shall transact official business only when in session with a quorum present.
-Unless otherwise provided by law, in order for a board action to be final, it must be approved by a majority of the board members present and voting. - (b) The chair may authorize the board to meet via videoconference call.
+Unless otherwise provided by law, in order for a board action to be final, it must be approved by a majority of the board members present and voting. - (b) The chair may authorize the board to meet via remote video or web conference.
 As required by Government Code §551.127(c), if videoconference calling technology is used, the meeting location where the presiding officer of the meeting is present must be open to the public, except during executive sessions.
-The chair may limit the number of remote videoconference locations in the interest of decorum and teleconference capacity. - (c) No posters, props, or other visual displays are allowed by board members within the meeting rooms without permission from the presiding chair.
+The chair may limit the number of remote conference locations in the interest of decorum and capacity. - (c) The chair may modify procedures for conducting meetings of the board if emergency protocols are enacted by the governor related to a pandemic or similar event.
+In such instances, governor's orders and emergency rules shall be followed. - (d) If a board member participates in a meeting virtually, the board member must be visible by video and must have capabilities to be heard by other board members and members of the public.
+A member who is not present on camera during a vote of the board will be noted as absent for the vote.

+(e) No posters, props, or other visual displays are allowed by board members within the meeting rooms or at remote locations without permission from the presiding chair.